 Available exclusively for iOS and Android devices, you won’t find a dedicated desktop app for running your Google smart home on your Mac or PC.
-That being said, there are a few workarounds you can implement, allowing you to add Google Home’s intuitive features to your computer of choice.
+That said, there are a few workarounds you can implement, allowing you to add Google Home’s intuitive features to your computer of choice.
 Read on to learn how.

 While your run-of-the-mill desktop doesn’t feature onboard support for the Google Home app, those using a Chromebook can download and use the application as they would on a regular mobile device — and it’s all possible via the Google Play Store.